wtuxen/wtuxen/README.md

 ## Hi there 👋☕

 My name is William, and I have a deep passion for studying data.
-When I'm not diving into numbers and trends, you can find me drawing.
+When I'm not diving into numbers and trends, you can find me drawing or playing.